-In an endeavour to promote family ties the Northern Ireland Prison Service will, in certain circumstances, make a contribution towards the cost of travel expenses for those travelling to a prison to visit a close relative or partner.
+In an effort to promote family ties the Northern Ireland Prison Service will, in certain circumstances, make a contribution towards the cost of travel expenses for those travelling to a prison to visit a close relative or partner.
 The scheme is for those on low income.

-Claims for assistance should be made online.
+Claims for financial help should be made online.

 Further information is also available from the Assisted Prisons Visits Unit (APVU) in Birmingham.
 They can be contacted through any of the following:

 - telephone: 0300 063 2100, Monday - Friday 9am - 5pm